 Author: William Jojo

-(Updated August 3, 2024) Table of Contents What is and IDE?
-An Example What is an IDE?
+(Updated January 20, 2025) Table of Contents What is and IDE?
+Hello World A Bigger Example What is an IDE?
 An Integrated Development Environment, or IDE, is typically a graphical user interface with an editor, compiler, debugger, and much more at your fingertips.
-During the 6502 era, the idea of having a full-featured development environment was unheard of. … Read More “Chapter 1 – The IDE” »
+During the 6502 era, the idea of having a full-featured development environment … Read More “Chapter 6502-1 – The IDE” »

-(Updated June 7, 2024) Table of Contents Starting Out With Old Tech The MOS 6502 References Starting Out With Old Tech The tech we’re talking about here is the MOS 6502.
+(Updated January 19, 2025) Table of Contents Starting Out With Old Tech The MOS 6502 References Starting Out With Old Tech The tech we’re talking about here is the MOS 6502.
 Why choose an old CPU such as this?
-Well, it’s a good place to begin since the CPU is so primitive that we can … Read More “Chapter 0 – Where to Begin?” »
+It’s a good place to begin since the CPU is so primitive that we can easily … Read More “Chapter 6502-0 – Where to Begin?” »

 (Updated November 20, 2024) Table of contents Overview BASIC History BASIC Statement Structure BASIC Language BASIC Constructs Afterward VICE Overview The BASIC (Beginner’s All-purpose Symbolic Instruction Code) language was created by John Kemeny and Thomas Kurtz at Dartmouth in 1964.
 It was a simple, unstructured language that was reasonably easy to learn.
 BASIC was prevalent … Read More “C64 BASIC (in about an hour)” »